crossbario/crossbar/docs/pages/programming-guide/Configuring-Crossbario-Logging.rst

 Adding logging to your components
 ---------------------------------

-If you want to integrate with Crossbar.io's logging system, see `Logging in Crossbar.io <Logging%20in%20Crossbario>`__.
+If you want to integrate with Crossbar.io's logging system, see :doc:`Logging in Crossbar.io <Logging-in-Crossbar.io>` .